theobori/tinyknock/README.md

 You should also have `bpftool` if you need to debug.

-To build, you should run the following command.
+To build, run the following command.
 ```bash
 make
 ```